 I’d rather walk into a nice bar that offers no classically influenced cocktails than those who offer poorly executed ones.
 Using the techniques I’ve developed doing Guerrilla Cocktails, at least I have half a chance of getting something I’ll like.

 My Guerrilla Cocktail Blog has served as a journal documenting those experiences and off-the-cuff creations.
-But with the seemingly sudden proliferation of classically influenced drinks throughout the land, I find I must now expand the role my blog will play.
-Sure, I’ll keep doing the spontaneous thing – there remain plenty of nice places that are keeping their heads buried in the sandbar – but where a joint is offering a classic or something dressed up like one, I’m gonna talk about it.
+Even with the seemingly sudden proliferation of classically influenced drinks throughout the land, there remain too many places where a little bit of historical knowledge becomes an unfortunate assault on classic mixology.

-And so, it is the function of Guerrilla Cocktails to show the former group the errors of their ways and to let the latter group know that all the better bars already have them on their cocktail menus; its time to join your peers.
+It is the function of Guerrilla Cocktails to show the former group the errors of their ways and to let the latter group know that all the better bars already have them on their cocktail menus; its time to join your peers.

-Now, excuse me while I slip into this liquor cabinet to don my Johnny Applejack garb; it’s time to sow the seeds for spreading classically crafted cocktails everywhere I go.
-Have at it, folks … Onward to the Guerrilla Cocktail Blog.
+Now, excuse me while I slip into this liquor cabinet to don my Johnny Applejack garb; it’s time to sow more seeds for classically crafted cocktails everywhere I go.